HariSekhon/Nagios-Plugins/README.md

 * [Geneos](https://www.itrsgroup.com/products/geneos-overview) - proprietary non-standard monitoring, was used by a couple of banks I worked for.
 Geneos does not follow Nagios standards so integration is provided via ```geneos_wrapper.py``` which if preprended to any standard nagios plugin command will execute and translate the results to the CSV format that Geneos expects, so Geneos can utilize any Nagios Plugin using this program

-* [Microsoft SCOM](https://www.microsoft.com/en-us/cloud-platform/system-center) - Microsoft Systems Center Operations Manager, can run Nagios Plugins as arbitrary Unix shell scripts with health/warning/error expression checks, see the [Microsoft technet documentation](https://technet.microsoft.com/en-us/library/jj126087(v=sc.12).aspx)
+* [Microsoft SCOM](https://www.microsoft.com/en-us/cloud-platform/system-center) - Microsoft Systems Center Operations Manager, can run Nagios Plugins as arbitrary Unix shell scripts with health / warning / error expression checks, see the [Microsoft technet documentation](https://technet.microsoft.com/en-us/library/jj126087(v=sc.12).aspx)

 #### Incompatible Monitoring Solutions